-If you are not licensed in North Carolina, but have received a traffic citation in Windsor, there is a good chance this ticket could effect your license in your home state.
+If you are not licensed in North Carolina, but have received a traffic citation in Windsor, there is a good chance this ticket could affect your license in your home state.
 45 of the 50 states in the US are part of a reciprocal agreement, called the Drivers License Compact (DLC), that allows them to share speeding ticket or traffic citation information with each other.

 Every state is unique in their specific Department of Motor Vehicle rules and Department of Insurance regulations, but a traffic related conviction in NC has a good chance of being translated to your home state and impacting you accordingly.
-Based on your state of residence, a Windsor speeding ticket may be placed on your driving record, leading to the assessment of license points, and an increase to your auto insurance rates.
+Based on your state of residence, a speeding ticket in Windsor may be placed on your driving record, leading to the assessment of license points, and an increase to your auto insurance rates.

 The 45 current members include: